Census Dots

 Native American/Other

-Of the 215 places in Connecticut, East Village is the 74th most populous.
+East Village is ranked the 76th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+East Village was ranked the 74th most populous place in the 2020 Census.

 East Village's White Population